 MIB files are used by Network Management Systems and Element Management Systems, such as the Motorola Prizm system, to support a host of surveillance, monitoring, control, and operational tasks.
 More information on the Motorola Prizm element management system is available at http://motorola.canopywireless.com/products/prizm.

-If you are using the Prizm System: Skip this section on MIBs.
-Prizm software includes the MIB information.
+If you are using the Prizm System: Prizm software includes the MIB information.
 The operator does not need to load MIB files when using the Prizm system.